FYS4640 – Space Weather and Navigation Satellite Systems

-The course provides an overview over space weather, i.e., physical phenomena in the magnetized part of the Earth's environment that affect technological systems in space and on the ground.
+The course provides an overview of space weather, i.e., physical phenomena in the magnetized part of the Earth´s environment that affect technological systems in space and on the ground.
 Various aspects of space weather are presented and Global Navigation Satellite Systems (GNSS), such as GPS and Galileo, are introduced.
 The course includes a description of how GNSS works and which parts of the system are particularly vulnerable to space weather through plasma instabilities and turbulence in the polar atmosphere and around the equator.

 After completing the course you will:

-- have a deep understanding of physical processes in the near Earth environment that cause space weather, and how they are connected to solar activity and the solar wind.
+- have a deep understanding of physical processes in the near-Earth environment that cause space weather, and how they are connected to solar activity and the solar wind.

 - be able to explain how satellite-based positioning and navigation systems work and identify those parts that are particularly vulnerable.